 Put your dog out on the chain only after he’s reliable about going potty outside when he’s on leash with you, and be sure to remember to spy on him the first few times you put him out alone to make sure he’s going potty, not just out there sunbathing!

-If you don’t want your dog to go potty all over the balcony or patio, consider paper training, litterbox training or training him using a tray with sod (grass) in it.
+If you don’t want your dog to go all over the balcony or patio, consider paper training, litterbox training or training him using a tray with sod (grass) in it.
 This will teach him to go in one specific spot instead of all over the place.

 SAFETY NOTE: Be sure your outdoor area is escape-proof.
 Dogs can squeeze through smaller spaces than you think, including under fences and in between bars or wood panels.
 If you live on an upper floor, don’t think that your dog won’t jump or fall.
 You must make sure your dog can’t get over, under, through or around your fencing!
 Not doing this can lead to serious injury or death or the loss of your dog.

-To potty train your dog to use your balcony or patio to relieve himself, take him out each time you think he might need to go.
+To train your dog to use your balcony or patio to relieve himself, take him out each time you think he might need to go.
 In the beginning, you’ll need to step outside with him since, if he’s closed outside on his own, he’ll likely spend all his time scratching on the door worrying about how he can get back inside with you.
 When you go outside with him, be sure to close the door so he doesn’t jet back inside without you.
 Wait a few minutes to see if he’ll go potty.
 If he does, fuss over him and play on the balcony or take him back inside to play with him for a few minutes as a reward for being a good dog.
 If he doesn’t go within a few minutes, take him back inside, supervise him closely so he doesn’t have an accident, and try again later.

 If you find that your dog is having too much fun running around out on the balcony to get down to business, take him out on his leash so you can keep him in one area until he goes potty.
 After he goes, let him off the leash to have a good time as a reward for a job well done.

-Once your dog is going potty promptly and reliably when you take him out, you can start opening the door to let him go out on his own.
+Once your dog is relieving himself promptly and reliably when you take him out, you can start opening the door to let him go out on his own.
 At first, stand right inside the door with the door open while he goes out.
 When he’s doing well with that, you can start closing the door while he’s outside, as long as he doesn’t spend all his time trying to get back inside instead of going potty.
 You may also want to consider a doggy door so that your dog can let himself out without your help.

 If you don’t have a yard, balcony or other outdoor area for your puppy and you want him to learn to go potty outside, he’ll need to learn to relieve himself when you take him out for a walk.
-This is also the method of choice for owners who don’t want your dog learning to go potty in the yard because they’re concerned that his urine will turn the grass brown or they’re worried about having piles of poo in the yard where their kids run and play.
+This is also the method of choice for owners who don’t want their dog learning to go in the yard because they’re concerned that his urine will turn the grass brown or they’re worried about having piles of poo in the yard where their kids run and play.

-If you choose this potty training method, the number one rule is… don’t forget to take bags out on the walk with you so you can pick up your puppy’s poo!
+If you choose this method, the number one rule is… don’t forget to take bags out on the walk with you so you can pick up your puppy’s poo!
 This may seem like a silly thing to mention first, but it won’t seem so silly when you’re being yelled at by a neighbor for not picking up or you’re getting a ticket if you live in an area with a mandatory pickup ordinance!
 If your dog will be taking care of business off your property, picking up EVERY time is the civilized thing to do, so keep those bags handy!

 When it comes to poo pickup, just about any kind of plastic bag will work fine.
 Many people use plastic grocery bags – or you can buy poo bags from the pet store… some of them are even scented, which can make the trip from your dog’s favorite poo spot to the garbage can a bit more pleasant.